Lynette Riley: Career

 Riley has education experience in a range of organisations including primary schools, high schools, TAFE and universities.
 In addition to teaching and research, Riley has also been actively involved in state government policy, for example as Acting Director of Aboriginal Education and Training NSW DET in 2002-2005.

 From 1986 Riley became a Research Fellow at the University of New England.
 She founded the Aboriginal Student Support Centre, "Oorala Centre" at the University and went on to establish the Frank Archibald Memorial Lecture series focusing on Aboriginal issues.

 By 2013 she was a Senior Lecturer in Indigenous Studies at the University of Sydney.

 Riley completed her PhD entitled, Conditions of academic success for Aboriginal students in school, in 2015.
 As part of this research, she conducted comprehensive qualitative research into high achieving students in NSW, finding that the high achieving Aboriginal students in NSW surveyed have a strong and positive sense of their cultural identity.

 She was a finalist in the 2021 New South Wales Aboriginal Woman of the Year.

+In the 2023 King's Birthday Honours Riley was appointed an Officer of the Order of Australia for "distinguished service to education, particularly through the development of Indigenous curriculum and student support, to reconciliation, and to the community".

+In September 2024, Riley was promoted to a full professorship at University of Sydney, becoming the first Indigenous person to achieve this in the history of her school.
+She is believed to possibly be the first Indigenous person from western New South Wales to achieve a full professor role.